menu

 The Twente System

-The manufacturers, united since 1888 in the Enschedesche Fabrikanten Vereeniging, usually reacted collectively.
-A strike at one of the affiliated companies was followed by the shutdown of several factories, with the exclusion of all workers.
-In 1890 this applied to 5,000 workers, in 1902 to 2,000 and in 1909 to 7,500.
+The manufacturers, united in the Enschedesche Fabrikanten Vereeniging since 1888, generally reacted as a collective.
+A strike at one of the member companies was followed by the shutdown of several factories, with the exclusion of all the workers who worked there.
+This applied to 5,000 men in 1890, 2,000 workers in 1902, and 7,500 in 1909.
 The strike at Van Heek & Co in 1902 met with much sympathy in and outside Twente.
-Henriëtte Roland Holst held fiery speeches throughout the country and together with her husband collected money to supplement the strike payouts.
+Henriëtte Roland Holst gave flaming speeches throughout the country and collected money with her husband to supplement the strike payouts.
 In the end, however, the manufacturers won.
-In 1909 Pieter Jelles Troelstra, leader of the SDAP, spoke before an audience of 7,000 textile workers.
-In that case, promises were made by the Menko management.
+In 1909, Pieter Jelles Troelstra, the leader of the SDAP, spoke before an audience of 7,000 textile workers.
+In that case, commitments were made by Menko’s management.